“I woke up in a motel, alone, 700 miles from home.

 I’m here, I was invited, my presence requested… wanted.

 This story was submitted to Love What Matters by Raquel McCloud, of North Carolina.
-Follow her family journey on Instagram here, Facebook here, and her website here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Follow her family journey on Instagram here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Raquel here: